bcaffo/MRIcloudTutorial/README.md

 Todo list

 1. Show some group analysis
-2. Show some plotting
-3. Merging
+2. Merging
-4. Text processing of the id variables
+3. Text processing of the id variables
-5. Resting state
+4. Resting state